ucsb-cs56-projects/cs56-utilities-flashcards/W18_proj00.md

 h) There are many features that can be added to enhance the program like a better gui, cross platform capability, and adding sound that actually works.

 i) The classes are named well, and their purposes are to modify: the Deck, Flash card, and Quiz.
 They have started on the sound controller as the next classes to implement.
 Some of the code is written and commented legibly, other parts need some improvment.
+In general, the code is pretty easy to understand though, its pretty well self-documented.
+Most of the class names are good except there is one that I think is poorly named, CreateDeckFrame.java.

 j)
+There is two testing classes, DeckTest.java and FlashCardTest.java.
+They are not very extensive but seem to cover the basic uses for the Deck and FlashCard.
+They don't test any of the other classes individually but I guess they just test them through the FlashCard and Deck tests.
+If those run, then they are assuming that all the other classes that those implement work properly.